Develop Simple Strategies of How to Write Contract Proposal to the Federal Government That Actually Work

 Writing contract RFP responses and knowing how to write a proposal for federal contracts requires a careful approach because you have to balance the sales aspect with the FAR regulatory aspects.
 As compared to the commercial sector, writing contract RFP responses for federal procurement is a different ‘animal.’

-The first step in how to write a proposal response to the federal government means that you first have to effectively plan ahead.
+The first step in how to write a contract proposal to the federal government means that you first have to effectively plan ahead.

-What this means is that there are ways to assess what projects federal contracting agencies have forecasted.
-This can be as far out as three years.
+What this means is that there are ways to assess what projects federal contracting agencies have forecasted ahead of time – sometimes more than 12 months ahead and before they are finally posted on fedbizopps.
 The reality is that you want to find projects that are projected for one year or less.

 - This information gives you the time to build the right relationships and to develop a plan of action that is meaningful and realistic.